 Deloitte & Touche has served as the Company's independent registered public accounting firm since 2002.
 Assuming shareholder ratification, the Audit Committee will appoint Deloitte & Touche as the Company's independent registered public accounting firm for 2007 after the Annual Meeting.
-Notwithstanding shareholder ratification, the Audit Committee, at its discretion, may change the appointment of the independent registered public accounting firm at any point if it determines that such a change is in the best interest of the Company and its shareholders.
+Notwithstanding shareholder ratification, the Audit Committee, at its discretion, may change the appointment of the independent registered public accounting firm that such a change is in the best interest of the Company and its shareholders.